scotentSD/insights/index.md

 title: Insights
 ---

-We’ve created a repository of customer Insights that is constantly growing.
+We’ve created a repository of customer Insights, that is constantly growing.
 In each Insight you will see:
 - Title
 - Summary